 Job losses: Major cuts since the start of the pandemic

+Around 7,960 job losses have been added to the more than 167,000 major redundancies at big British employers since the start of lockdown as many businesses try to slimline after coronavirus took a massive chunk from their profits.

-Wetherspoons became the latest company to announce a set of job losses.
+The Evening Standard became the latest to announce a round of approximately 115 redundancies after its advertising revenue took a blow.

-Wetherspoons added to the list of more than 6,500 jobs that have been lost or put at risk so far this week, as firms have prepared for the winding down of the Government’s furlough scheme.

-The company said that it would likely lay off around one-third of its head office staff, but jobs in its pubs will not be affected.

-Dozens of major British employers have announced serious changes to their payroll in a bid to save money as the business environment was radically changed by the Covid-19 pandemic.
+It followed WH Smith, Arsenal, and Pizza Express, who have all said they will likely lay off hundreds of staff.

-Here is a list of British employers which have announced major job cuts since the start of the pandemic.
+Here is a list of British employers which have announced major job cuts since the start of the lockdown.

 August 6 – Wetherspoons – 110 to 130